clouddevops3/TechRepository/Challenge#1/README.md

 Please follow below sequence to run the code:

-1. Clone the repository and update the user profile as per your credentials.
+1. Clone the repository and update the user profile (in variables.tf file) as per your credentials.
 2. Go to tech-challenges folder by using the command - cd tech-challenges
 3. Check the version of terraform using the command - terraform -version
 4. Initialize terraform using the command - terraform init